KTF Strategy for the development of a Strategic Plan for the Kokoda Trail: 2003-2006

 Lynn successfully lobbied the PNG Minister for Intergovernmental Relations, Sir Peter Barter, to establish a Kokoda Track (Special Purpose) Authority (KTA) as a management body and Adventure Kokoda donated $15,000 for establishment fees and operational support.

-The concept for the development of a strategic plan from the ground up was deemed necessary due to the lack of interest by both the Australian and PNG governments in the management of the emerging Kokoda tourism industry and the frustrations of villagers in not receiving any benefits from trekkers crossing their traditional lands.
+The concept for the development of a strategic plan from the ground up via village-based workshops was deemed necessary due to the lack of interest by both the Australian and PNG governments in the management of the emerging Kokoda tourism industry and the frustrations of villagers in not receiving any benefits from trekkers crossing their traditional lands during the 1990s.

 Charlie then enlisted the support of Kelvin Templeton who has a keen interest in indigenous affairs.
 Kelvin was CEO of the Sydney Swans who had invested in treks across the Trail for their key players – Kelvin was also a director of Templeton-Galt.